 For more information on Becoming an Outdoors-Woman contact Brian Schaeffer, BOW-NDGF, 100 N. Bismarck Expressway, Bismarck, ND 58501-5095, (701) 328-6312, or email firstname.lastname@example.org.

 Partial scholarships may be available for some BOW events.
 Contact the Department for more information.

 Hunter Education: Those interested in earning a hunter education certificate (needed to hunt in North Dakota) have several course options available.
-Each year the North Dakota Game and Fish Department offers a ‘women only’ hunter safety class.
-This is the traditional 14 hour classroom course needed to receive a hunter education certificate.
+Each year the North Dakota Game and Fish Department offers a ‘women only’ hunter education class.
+This is the traditional 14-hour classroom course needed to receive a hunter education certificate.
 This class is generally held in Bismarck and Fargo.
-Adult Only classes and Home Study classes are also offered throughout the state in addition to the regular traditional classroom classes which are open to everyone.
+Adult-only classes and Home Study classes are also offered throughout the state, in addition to the regular classroom classes which are open to everyone.